Fast Dynamic Updates and Dynamic SpGEMM on MPI-Distributed Graphs: Experiments

-In our first few experiments, we evaluate the performance and parallel scalability of our dynamic distributed matrix data structure and our redistribution algorithm for updates.
+In our first experiments, we evaluate the performance and parallel scalability of our dynamic distributed matrix data structure and our redistribution algorithm for updates.

-\paragraph*{Construction} In our first experiment, we measure the time that it takes to construct the adjacency matrix of each input graph.
-We use our dynamic matrix data structure for this purpose; for CombBLAS, we use its default DCSC data structure.
-Our redistribution algorithm outperforms the state-of-the-art algorithm in CombBLAS.
+\paragraph{Construction} We measure the time that it takes to construct the adjacency matrix of each input graph.
+We use our dynamic matrix data structure for this purpose; for CombBLAS, we use its default DCSC data structure, PETSc uses its parallel compressed sparse row implementation.

 Figure~\ref{subfig:construction} depicts the results of this experiment.
-Our code is between $\constructionminspeedup \times$ and $\constructionmaxspeedup \times$ faster than CombBLAS.
+We report the performance relative to CombBLAS.
+Our redistribution algorithm outperforms all state-of-the-art competitors.
+Our code is between $\constructioncombblasminspeedup \times$ and $\constructioncombblasmaxspeedup \times$ faster than CombBLAS (the best competitor); both CTF and PETSc are slower than both CombBLAS and our code on every instance.
 This difference in performance is due to two reasons: first, our dynamic matrix data structure allows for fast insertion and exploits shared-memory parallelism effectively.
-Secondly, our redistribution is faster than CombBLAS's (which consists of a comparison sort and a global \textsc{AllToAll}).
+Secondly, our redistribution of non-zeros is faster than the competitor's (which consists of a comparison sort and a global \textsc{AllToAll} in the case of CombBLAS).
 In fact, even if we construct a DCSR (\ie the same type of data structure that CombBLAS uses) instead of a dynamic matrix, we are still on average $\constructiondcsrspeedup \times$ faster than CombBLAS, although CombBLAS constructs its DCSC data structure faster on some instances.